fulifeng/Counterfactual_Reasoning_Model/README.md

 python Sentiment_task/mlp_normal_train.py --run_seed 4 --device 0 --lr 1e-3 --epoch 50 --save_folder ./mlp_normal_train/
 ```

-While training, the result will be shown on the screen and write into file "acc_list" under save_folder
+While training, the result will be shown on the screen and written into file "acc_list" under save_folder

 If you have same environment as me, the first five results would be: